damianhakert/damianhakert.github.io/source/posts/2016-12-13-a-media-companys-gitlab-wishlist.html.md

 **Lee:** Yes, and that’s something that we would love to do, because we use GitLab for everything at GitLab, but unfortunately it’s not there yet.

-**Wouter:** As a team we are now working on integrating CI builds for merge requests, we are able to run validation & testing suites, which is great and easy to set-up, but we miss the option to have all output of the builds in one place (like unit test results across different builds) We are thinking about pushing the results to another server, but can't this be managed from within Gitlab itself?
+**Wouter:** As a team we are now working on integrating CI builds for merge requests, we are able to run validation & testing suites, which is great and easy to set-up, but we miss the option to have all output of the builds in one place (like unit test results across different builds) We are thinking about pushing the results to another server, but can't this be managed from within GitLab itself?
 {: .alert .alert-info}

 **Lee:** So your question is about validating the builds in one place — this is really interesting, and I have a couple of options for you to consider.
 If you’re using CI inside of GitLab we have two sections for pipelines, we have “builds,” which aggregate all of the pending and current builds.
 That’s the “builds view,” so you can see all the builds in progress.
 There’s also the “pipelines” view, which shows us which stage they’re in.
 Is this different from what you’re looking for?